 Things to Do & See in Crescent City and Del Norte County, California.

 There are very few beaten paths in Del Norte County.
 The scenery is raw yet relaxed and calls to be explored.
-Jedediah Smith Redwood State Park is home to some of our planet’s oldest and tallest trees.
-These imposing yet peaceful giants draw you in to wander the park’s many trails, nestle beside them for a picnic, or camp in their glorious quiet.
+Jedediah Smith Redwood State Park is home to some of our planet’s oldest and tallest redwood trees.
+These imposing yet peaceful giants draw you in to wander the Redwood National and State Park’s many trails, nestle beside them for a picnic, or camp in their glorious quiet.